Vanessapnts/BS--Project-Vanessa-Report/README.md

 In this project I used CMS WordPress, the most popular open source CMS .

-<b>-  Intalling WordPress</b>
+- <b> Installing WordPress</b>

       As the previous steps I installed and checked all the applications necessary so I was able to then install the CMS.
       I inserted the command: <b> wget-c http://wordpress.or/latest.tar.gz </b>

-    After this step, I extracted the files from compressed folder to Apache root and then got the permission on the website directory I also changed the permissions so anyone was able to read and execute but only the owner was able to write.
+    After this step, I extracted the files from compressed folder to Apache root and then got the permission on the website directory
+    I also changed the permissions so anyone was able to read and execute but only the owner was able to write.

     TThe next step was to <b>Create a MySQL database for WordPress </b> I had to create a database and I also had to create a strong and complexed password for secure my database.
     I then restarted the web server and MySQL service so they could get all the changes that I made.

     Once I completed all the previous steps I accessed <b> htpp://localhost/wp-admin/setup-config.php </b>